Loading Video...

 Supporting Material

-If you are reading this in school, chances are you are looking at a piece of paper.
-The average student uses more than 300 pounds of paper a year!
-If all of that came from new fiber, every three students would use a full grown tree each year.
+If you are reading this in school, chances are you are looking at either a screen or a sheet of paper.
+Did you know that before many classrooms used digital tools, the average student used more than 300 pounds of paper a year?

 Fluids